HARRISON – Exclusive Interview With The British Multifarious Producer

-British Harrison is a multi-talented producer, songwriter and vocalist, who’s very much in demand after storming the electronic dance music scene with his collaboration singles with the likes of David Guetta, Hardwell, Steve Aoki, Dannic, Laidback Luke, Thomas Gold and many more over the last few years.
-In 2017 the young musician continues his successful career, as he’s ready to drop what he calls as “the biggest song he has ever made” and “true life achievement” with Fatman Scoop.
-Viralbpm had the chance to sit down and discuss with Harisson about his legendary collabs, next goals and new sound direction.
+British Harrison is a multi-talented producer, songwriter and vocalist, who’s very much in demand after storming the electronic dance music scene with his collaboration singles with the likes of David Guetta, Hardwell, Steve Aoki, Dannic, Laidback Luke, Thomas Gold and many others.
+In 2017 the young musician continues his successful career, as he’s ready to drop what he describes as “the biggest song he has ever made” and “true life achievement” together with Fatman Scoop.
+Viralbpm had the chance to sit down and discuss with Harisson about his legendary collabs, his goals and a new sound direction.

 V1.
 Being a writer, vocalist, producer and Dj, sounds pretty impressive.
 How do you manage to balance everything in the right order?
 Do you prefer some of your artistic “roles” over the others?